gitpack-ai/gitpack-ai/README.md

 # GitPack AI
-**A Github AI Bot/App that's first reviewer for your pull requests**
+An AI Bot that acts as a first reviewer for your pull requests

 ## Installation